 Bonus: Aurora Australis or the Milky Way

-Other photography spots around Wanaka can be found in the form of back country huts including Brewster Hut, Liverpool Hut and French Ridge Hut.
+Other photography spots around Wanaka can be found in the form of backcountry huts including Brewster, Liverpool or French Ridge Hut.

-They are some of the most beautiful backcountry huts in New Zealand but as the trailheads are over an hours drive away I have decided not to include them in this list.
+They are some of the most beautiful backcountry huts in New Zealand but as the trailheads are over an hours drive away from the town centre I have decided not to include them in this list.

-Arriving early at the more popular spots such as the Wanaka Tree and Roy's Peak will also guarentee you the most available locations to set up.
-Even 5 minutes earlier can make a huge difference.
+Arriving early at the more popular spots such as the Wanaka Tree and Roy’s Peak will also guarantee you a spot to set up!